-The 2013 season will mark Joe Kirt's seventh season at Tennessee and second as an assistant coach working under head coach Brian Pensky.
+The 2014 season will mark Joe Kirt's eighth season at Tennessee and third as an assistant coach working under head coach Brian Pensky.

 Kirt's main duties include the training goalkeepers, as well as coordinating travel, recruiting and soccer camps.
 From late December of 2011 through Pensky's hiring in late January of 2012, he also handled all aspects of the program as UT made a head coaching transition.

 UT's goalkeepers were strong once again in 2013 as junior starter Julie Eckel continued to shine between the posts.
 The team posted seven shutouts and Eckel made 78 saves over 1741 minutes in goal to finish the year ranked second in UT history in career saves (254), shutouts (23.3) and GAA (0.90).

 In 2012, Kirt's work with the goalkeepers played a major role in the Tennessee defense emerging as one of the nation's elite units.
 UT went 14-5-3 and and made its 10th appearance in the NCAA Tournament.
 The team's 0.69 goals-against average set a new program record and the Lady Vols recorded 11 shutouts.
 UT also produced the longest shutout streak in school history with 533:22 of scoreless defense from Aug.
 19 through Sept.
 9.